+New New Proposed New Proposed New Proposed Resolution

+Proposed Resolution Resolution

+Resolution

-New Proposed Resolution New Proposed Resolution New Proposed Resolution The motion passed as amended.
-New Proposed Resolution #20-01 SPECIAL EDUCATION FLEXIBILITY FUNDING Shelley Andres, MAEMSP Tamra Covington, MCASE, made a motion to replace "sports" with "extra-curricular"; Pam Pettigrew, MCASE, seconded the motion.
+#20-01 SPECIAL EDUCATION FLEXIBILITY FUNDING Shelley Andres, MAEMSP Tamra Covington, MCASE, made a motion to replace "sports" with "extra-curricular"; Pam Pettigrew, MCASE, seconded the motion.
 The motion passed.
 Tamra Covington, MCASE, made a motion to add "WHEREAS, SB 191 funds are not available to all school districts or communities based on an insufficient or non-existent tax base, including but not limited to small rural communities, districts that reside within federal lands, and communities dependent on specific revenue streams such as oil, coal, etc"; Sara Novak, MCASE, seconded the motion.
 The motion passed.

 The motion passed as amended.